Mecha-Aima/chatterly/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Copy your project URL and anon key to `.env.local`
-3. Run the SQL migration in `sql/001_init_tables.sql` in your Supabase SQL editor
+3. Run the SQL migrations in order in your Supabase SQL editor:
+   - `sql/001_init_tables.sql`
+   - `sql/002_learning_system_tables.sql`
+   - `sql/003_sentence_bank.sql`
+   - `sql/005_fix_user_triggers.sql` (fixes signup database errors)
 4. Configure authentication providers in the Supabase dashboard:
    - Go to Authentication > Providers
    - Enable Email and Google (if you want OAuth)
+   - Go to Authentication > Settings
+   - **Disable "Confirm email"** under Email configuration for immediate signup
    - Set redirect URLs to include `http://localhost:3000/*` for development

+### Troubleshooting

+If you get "Database error saving new user" during signup:

+1. Run the diagnostic queries in `sql/diagnostic_queries.sql` in your Supabase SQL editor
+2. Make sure you've applied `sql/005_fix_user_triggers.sql`
+3. Check the browser console for detailed error messages
+4. Ensure "Confirm email" is disabled in Authentication > Settings

 ### Installation